omachala/ha-treemap-card/.changeset/value-format.md

 'ha-treemap-card': minor
 ---

 Added configurable number formatting.
 The card now respects each entity's display precision setting from Home Assistant.
-You can also override with `value.format` - use `0` for whole numbers, `0.00` for 2 decimals, or `0.0a` for abbreviated values like 2.3k or 1.5M.
+You can also override with `value.precision` (decimal places) and `value.abbreviate` (show 2.3k, 1.5M for large numbers).